GarySimons/Gary_Simons/README.md

 #### Design
 * The design of the website needed to be clean, stylish and sophisticated.
 I had most of the elements and feel of the pages all worked out at the **wireframe** stage.
 Using the simple clean sans serif font [Montserrat](https://fonts.google.com/specimen/Montserrat) in two weights, (300 and 500), and **opening up the letter spacing**, allowed me to create that feel.
 The **muted colours** all work together as a family to hold it together.
 * Using **CSS** styling allowed to create styles for images, words and panels that could be **replicated** across the website.
 This also meant that it was easy to **change multiple elements quickly and simply.**
-* The result is a website that have an elegant, upmarket design to allow users to see my creative side.
+* The result is a website that has an elegant, upmarket design to allow users to see my creative side.

 #### Projects page
 * The projects page needed a way to showcase my work to the user.
 Originally I simply had each project in a panel with an image of the homepage on a laptop with some text underneath describing the website and a link to the live version.
 However. it was felt that this wasn't very dynamic.